 \section{Introduction}

-Given a variety of algebras specified by a set of generating operations together with relations between the operations, an important question consists in deciding if two compound operations are equivalent.
+Given a variety of algebras specified by a set of fundamental operations together with equations between the operations, an important question consists in deciding if two terms describing compound operations are equivalent.
 For instance, in the variety of groups, the two operations $\Par{x_1, x_2} \mapsto \Par{x_1 \cdot x_2}^{-1}$ and $\Par{x_1, x_2} \mapsto x_2^{-1} \cdot x_1^{-1}$ compute always both the same value, where $\Par{x_1, x_2} \mapsto x_1 \cdot x_2$ is the multiplication operation and $x_1 \mapsto x_1^{-1}$ is the inverse operation of groups.
-This general question is known as the word problem and in some cases, term rewrite systems~\cite{BN98,BKVT03} offer solutions by orienting in a suitable way the relations which define the variety in order to form a terminating and confluent rewrite system.
+This general question is known as the word problem and in some cases, term rewrite systems~\cite{BN98,BKV03} offer solutions by orienting in a suitable way the equations which define the variety in order to form a terminating and confluent rewrite system.

 While the word problem is in general undecidable, this inherent undecidability does not obstruct the development of tools capable of resolving specific instances.
-Rather than focusing on finding the optimal orientation or completion of the relations within a variety, an alternative combinatorial approach involves encoding compound operations by using combinatorial objects.
+Rather than focusing on finding the optimal orientation or completion of the equations within a variety, an alternative approach involves encoding compound operations by using combinatorial objects.
 In this context, the functional composition can be interpreted as a relevant operation on these objects.
 Within this framework, operads~\cite{LV12,Men15,Gir18} emerge as valuable instruments to facilitate these abstractions, called operad realizations of a variety.
 An illustrating example can be found in the realization of the variety of pre-Lie algebras in terms of rooted trees~\cite{CL01} and grafting operations on such trees.
-Besides, operads are also great tools to tackling problems originating from combinatorics.
+Besides, operads are also great tools for tackling problems originating from combinatorics.
 Indeed, by endowing a set of combinatorial objects with an operad structure, we obtain a framework for enumerating~\cite{Gir20b} and generating~\cite{Gir19} their elements.
-This is based on presentations by generators and relations of the operads to study and more precisely on their orientations in order to form, here again, terminating and confluent term rewrite systems.
+This is based on presentations by generators and equations of the operads to study and more precisely on their orientations in order to form, here again, terminating and confluent term rewrite systems.